rpnlatex v1.4.2

 • k (Keep) Remove all but the top N items (default 1).

 • n (Nip) Delete the Nth item from the top (default 2).
+Shift Backspace or Ctrl Backspace also do this.

 • o (Over) Put a copy of the Nth item from the top onto the stack (default 2).